sparkflows/sparkflows-docs/docs/aws/cloudformationexternaldb.rst

 The CFT does the following:

+* Creates External DB for Fire to be used as the metastore for Fire data
 * Creates EMR cluster with 1 master node and 2 worker nodes by default.
 * Once the cluster is ready it runs the job/script to deploy Fire (takes around 1-1:30 min for deploying app!).